 Memorial Falls and Tannery Falls in Munising

 At about 40 feet each, Memorial Falls and Tannery Falls are located very close to each other and both have caves behind them.
-The same trail offers access to both falls and can be slippery during the winter.
-Although they’re similar, Memorial Falls is more popular for ice climbing.
+The same trail offers access to both falls and can be slippery during the winter, however, the trail is currently closed to the public while they make improvements to the eroding trail system.

 Frozen Waterfalls Along Pictured Rocks National Lakeshore in Munising